 Always contact the accommodation to find out about their arrangements for dogs.
 What better than a holiday in beautiful countryside with your dog, knowing that your faithful friend will be welcome?

 Dog friendly accommodation in hostels and bunkhouses:

 All our dog friendly accommodation is shown on the map above.
-Click on the marker to see the name of the accommodation.
-Click on the name to find out more.
 There are over a hundred dog friendly hostels and bunkhouses in the Independent Hostels network, all welcoming dogs by arrangement.
 Our dog friendly accommodation is scattered across the UK from Sussex to the Scottish Highlands, you will even find places to stay with your dog on some of the Scottish Islands.
 These dog friendly hostels and bunkhouses are often in ideal locations for holidays with your dog.
 There is a wide choice of hostels and bunkhouses in awe-inspiring locations in the National Parks of Britain.
 Many are dotted along the UK’s stunning coastlines, ideal for coastal walks and most are in rural locations.
 From your dog friendly accommodation you can explore seaside towns, wild moorlands, historic battlefields and ancient hills.
 You can walk through woodlands, along picturesque rivers, through hidden villages and across our green and pleasant land.

 Bunkhouses and hostels provide great value self catering accommodation.
 They are well suited to groups of friends or families and, because they provide accommodation for as short a period as one night, they are ideal for a stop-over to break a long journey.
 Buy why stay for just one night?
 You, your friends and family and your dog will be welcome for as long as you like.